auth0/docs/articles/migrations/guides/legacy-lock-api-deprecation.md

 * Developed, hosted and maintained by Auth0 (less maintenance required by your team).
 * Provides a single place to make changes.
 * More secure because credentials are collected and verified within the same domain.
 This reduces exposure of static credentials to multiple applications as well as the possibility of CSRF and man-in-the-middle attacks.
-* Provides reliable Single Sign On functionality without relying on third-party cookies or restricting the domain of applications.
+* Provides reliable <dfn data-key="single-sign-on">Single Sign-On (SS0)</dfn> functionality without relying on third-party cookies or restricting the domain of applications.
 * Fully customizable in terms of colors, text, logos, buttons as well as [custom domain](/custom-domains).
 * Provides proper cache control to avoid browsers caching old versions.
 * Can leverage either the [Lock Widget](/libraries/lock) or [Auth0.js SDK](/libraries/auth0js) for flexibility in appearance and function.
-* Works with any type of Auth0 connection as well as [multi-factor authentication](/multifactor-authentication).
+* Works with any type of Auth0 connection as well as <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

 #### Universal Login migration guides